guillaumeAder1/esri_map/README.md

 http://guillaumeader-web.com/projet_local/esri_interactiveMap/index.html

+* Objective *
+ The goal of this application is to create a geolocated address book

-* All those Data are totally ficitve, they are generated with a Json Generator *
+* All those Data are totally ficitve, and were generated with a Json Generator *

 Json Generator url :
 http://www.json-generator.com/